 A lover of music from across a wide range of genres, Jamie has a particular soft spot for folk after (or perhaps despite) a childhood of trailing around music and dance festivals with his parents.

 When he, his father Derek, and two brothers Gareth and iolo Whelan began to play as an acoustic folk quartet in 1999 (behold, Mabon is born!), he unknowingly set out on a long, steady journey which expanded his instrumental, compositional, personal and performance skills to the level you see today.
-He continues to strive for constant improvement, and can be at least as cross with himself as with any of the other band members if a particular performance is not up to scratch.
+He continues to strive for an unattainable perfection, and can be just as cross with himself as with any of the other band members if a particular performance is not up to scratch.

 Oli - The Icing